This easy southern apple & pecan salad will quickly become a staple in your house once you see how fast it comes together & how quickly it disappears.

-This easy and fresh Southern Apple & Pecan Fruit Salad is the perfect side dish for any holiday table!
+This easy and fresh Southern Apple & Pecan Fruit Salad is the perfect side dish for any family table.

 I love making this recipe at my house because it reminds me of my mom.
 She made this salad for BBQ’s, thanksgivings, and everything in between.
 She always used granny smith apples as her base because they balance out the sweetness of the grapes and bananas.